jordles/notes/docker.md

 WSL allows Windows to run a real Linux environment inside your Windows environment.

+Docker Images are built from Dockerfiles, which are text files that define the instructions for creating a Docker image.
+They are read-only, packaged unit of software that includes everything needed to run an application, including code, dependencies, and configuration files.
+It serves as a blueprint for creating Docker containers, which are runtime instances of Docker Images.

+Think of it as a __recipe for building a cake (the container) from a set of instructions (the image)__.

 ## Steps to run docker compose file:

 Make sure you have the appropriate env variables set in your .env file.